 Geneva, NE 68361

 Phone: (402) 759-3194

 Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, sex, age or disability may file a grievance under this procedure.
 Persons who allege discrimination, file a grievance, or participate in investigating a grievance may not be punished or retaliated against for doing so.

 - Grievances must be submitted to our Non-Discrimination Coordinator within (60 days) of the date the person filing the grievance becomes aware of the alleged discriminatory action.

 - A complaint must be in writing, containing the name and address of the person filing it.
 The complaint must also state the problem or action alleged to be discriminatory and the remedy or relief sought.

 - Our Non-Discrimination Coordinator (or another person he or she names) shall investigate his or her the complaint.
 This investigation may be informal, but it will be thorough, giving all interested persons an opportunity to submit information or evidence relevant to the complaint.
-Our Non-Discrimination Coordinator will maintain the files and records of Vetter Health Services relating to such grievances.
+Our Non-Discrimination Coordinator will maintain the files and records of Vetter Senior Living relating to such grievances.
 To the extent possible, and in accordance with applicable law, our Non-Discrimination Coordinator will take appropriate steps to preserve the confidentiality of files and records relating to grievances and will share them only with those who have a need to know.